ELITR/elitr-testset/README.md

 - all files for SLT of English into Czech in the auditing domain
 - all files for English ASR in the computational linguistics domain
 - all files for Czech ASR regardless the domain

+### Checks

+We need to implement many checks of the format of everything, in a subdir called ``checks``.
+Ideally, Travis or other system should use them to reject commits which do not pass all checks.